U.S. Cemetery Records Research Guide

 Names, Names, Names

-When it comes to any genealogy project, you will find that learning the names of your ancestors is not only very interesting but it can be a bit insightful also.
+When it comes to any family tree, you will find that learning the names of your ancestors is not only very interesting but it can be a bit insightful also.
 If there is a first name that has been known as a family name for many generations, you could just learn where it originated from.

 Cemetery records will also give you access to complete names that include the first, middle, last, and even maiden names of those who you are researching.
 Knowing their full names can also help you to distinguish between your relatives and others when you come across a list of people with similar names.